amilner42/less-money-more-happy/README.md

 It's a MEEN stack App (Mongo, Express, Elm, Node) and it is also all in Typescript.

+NOTE: This was a random experiment, not a serious app.

+NOTE: Do not use this app as a template to build an app.
+Use [this](https://github.com/amilner42/web-app-kickstarter)

 ### Local Dependencies

 The project only has 3 local dependencies, `node` and `npm`, and `mongodb`.